xuelongqy/flutter_easy_refresh/README_EN.md

 ## Features:

  - Support android (halo), ios (cross springback) effect
- - Support arbitrary ScrollView controls, if not for easy encapsulation (so the theory is that all controls)
+ - Support for most Widgets
  - Support custom and has integrated a lot of cool Header and Footer
  - Support pull refresh, on the load (automatically)
  - Support the Header and Footer list embedded and view the floating two forms
+ - Support list event listener, make any look of Header and Footer, and can be placed anywhere
  - Support for first refresh and custom view
  - Support for custom view when the view is empty, only for ScrollView